openaps/docs/docs/docs/Gear Up/edison-explorer-board.md

 ### Nuts and Bolts

 You will likely want to screw your Edison onto the Explorer Block to stabilize the rig.
 You will need two M2 screws, two M2 nuts, and two spacers or standoffs to support the 3mm between the Edison and Explorer Board.
-The Explorer Board is currently being shipped with M2 screws, 3mm spacers, and M2 nuts, but you may want spares (or may have gotten it used).
+As of early 2019, Enhanced Radio Devices shipped their Explorer boards with suitable M2 screws, 3mm spacers, and M2 nuts, and plastic spacers.
+However, you may want spares (or may have gotten it used).
 Here are some examples of options:
 - [M2 cap screws](https://www.amazon.com/iExcell-Stainless-Steel-Socket-Screws/dp/B07FLLGW19).
 - [M3 nuts to use as spacers](https://www.amazon.com/uxcell-Thread-Stainless-Metric-Fastener/dp/B01M0D7U5V/) - if using these, or another 3mm spacer option, your M2 screws should be just long enough to fit through the spacers and screw into the M2 nuts on the other side.
 You can also use a stack of washers or some [3mm nylon spacers](https://www.amazon.com/Electronics-Salon-Assortment-Screws-Plastic-Standoff/dp/B074N5HD42/).
 - [M2 nuts](https://www.amazon.com/gp/product/B07H3SXSN2/)
+- Once you have two suitable matching sets of screws and nuts (M2, or slightly smaller), you can fashion spacers from a thin tube, e.g. a drinking straw that you cut to a length to snugly fit between the board and the Edison chip.

 (Note: Sparkfun has discontinued its kits of hardware specifically for the Edison, but for reference here are the specs for the [Sparkfun Intel Edison Hardware Pack](https://www.sparkfun.com/products/13187).)